 And here is what the blades look like once they’re taken out.
 It’s hard to see the details with all the reflections of chrome, so click to make the pictures bigger if you need to see more detail.

 Mona and her husband will modify your Atlas (both the Wellness and older models), or they can sell you modified machines.
 There are more details on their website.
 They will also leave the fenders off the machine unless you prefer to leave them on.
 The machine pictured above has had its fenders removed.

 In addition to having the blades modified by Mona Kissel, there’s another service you can have done to your pasta machines.
 Ed Street will strip your machine, tune it up, send it off to be “Monafied” and then powder coat it in custom colors.
 Then he’ll put a new acrylic base on it.
 The acrylic base is really nice because it’s smooth and you can easily wipe the clay crumbs from it.

 Ed can modify your Atlas pasta machine, or he can sell you one directly.
-You can learn more from Ed Street by contacting him directly on Facebook.
+You can learn more from Ed Street by visiting his website.
 I chose to have my machine blue (of course) and raspberry to match the purple walls of my studio.